jes85/Fantasy-Football-Trade-Recommendations/README.md

+# Fantasy Football Trade Recommendations

-### Project information
+## Project information

 The goal of this project is to recommend trades for fantasy football.
 It downloads league/team data from ESPN Fantasy Football based on the leagueId you provide, and outputs trade recommendations for each team.

-### File structure
+## File structure

 src/

 - contains the source code.
 Main file is ff.js.

 api_playground/

 - contains output of various http calls to espn's api.
 I used this to piece together which api calls I needed to make to get the data I wanted (espn's doesn't have public documentation for their api).

 lib/

 - contains the compiled source code after you run npm run build.
 Node doesn't support ES6 syntax, so I have to compile the src/ into lib/ before running the program.

 node_modules/

 - contains node libraries that the code depends on after you run npm install.

-### Installing
+## Installing

 Prerequisites: Makes use you have node/npm installed.

 Use `npm install` to install dependencies.
 They will be installed inside a new directory node_modules/.

-### Building and Running the program
+## Building and Running the program

 Build: Use `npm run build` to compile the src/ files (that use ES6 syntax) into the lib/ files (non ES6 syntax that node can understand)